telerik/xamarin-forms-docs/controls/datagrid/columns/column-types/numerical-column.md

 >important **CellContentFormat** uses the format string provided by the framework.
 For more details check the [Standard Numeric Formatting](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-numeric-format-strings) and [Custom Numeric Formatting](https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-numeric-format-strings) articles.

+>important The `CellContentStyle` is not applied when `CellContentTemplate` is used.

 ## Example

 ```XAML